CES

 Prioritization

 Prioritization uses assessment data and case conferencing to identify households with the highest needs, ensuring efficient allocation of limited housing and supportive services.
-This process allows CoCs to focus resources on the most vulnerable households with the greatest need.
+This process allows CoCs to better allocate and track referrals.

 During case conferencing, households are reviewed and prioritized based on severity of service needs, with service providers able to advocate for adjustments if they believe the assessment score does not accurately reflect the household’s circumstances.